 Local city plans to declare weeklong state of emergency around solar eclipse

 Apr.
-3—Monday's total solar eclipse has Riverside planning to declare a weeklong state of emergency, as the city says it expects heavy traffic near Wright-Patterson Air Force Base and the Air Force museum.
+5—Monday's total solar eclipse has Riverside planning for a weeklong state of emergency, as the city says it expects heavy traffic near Wright-Patterson Air Force Base and the Air Force museum.

-The emergency will run from midnight Friday until midnight April 12, according to Riverside records.
+The emergency will run from midnight Friday until midnight April 12, according a measure Riverside's City Council approved Thursday night.

-The city is expecting "to more than double its population" for Monday afternoon's eclipse, Riverside's website states.
+The city is expecting to more than double its population, which is about 24,500, for Monday afternoon's eclipse.
 The brief "totality" period of the eclipse will be at 3:10 p.m.

+The extended emergency "will let us do is to close (areas) to vehicular traffic over the weekend," Riverside City Manager Josh Rauch said.

 Riverside officials expect "a number of gates open around" the National Museum of the U.S. Air Force and "people should expect heavy traffic" with some lanes closed along Airway and Harshman roads, as well as Springfield Street near Wright-Patterson, according to city records.